Awards and Scholarships

 Established in 2009 by the estate of Mildred Katleen Hodgson, the Mildred Gulliver Scholarship is awarded to one IIDR graduate student (either Masters or PhD) and one Postdoctoral fellow affiliated with the IIDR in recognition of their significant contribution to anti-infective research.

-Postdoctoral fellows, selected by the IIDR Executive Committee, receives a monetary award and is invited to present their research at this year’s IIDR Trainee Research Day.
+A post-doctoral fellow, selected by the IIDR Executive Committee, will receive a monetary award and be invited to present their research at this year’s IIDR Trainee Research Day.
+Postdoctoral fellows must provide a one-page overview of their research and its impact, along with their role in the project.

 The Gerard Wright Postdoctoral Award in Infection Research